NathanKleekamp/bbp-website/content/blog/browser-event-life-cycle/index.md

 description: An inquiry into the different phases of the event life cycle.
 ---

-This is, currently, one of my favorite concepts to ask candidates about during the interview process.
+This is one of my favorite concepts to ask candidates about during an interview.
 The browser's event life cycle is something that a front-end developer can develop against for some time without fully understanding.
-I find it to be a good gage of a person's experience and overall knowledge of the web platform, especially since responding to events is so central to the applications we build.
+I find it to be a good gauge of a person's experience and overall knowledge of the web platform, especially since responding to events is so central to the applications we build.

 ## Event-driven architecture